Is This The Reason Central Banks Are on a Gold Buying Spree?

-🗣 China's influence is spreading and they are making a concerted effort to spread it even further.
+or by calling 877-410-1414. 🆓 Get a FREE guide on how to buy gold and silver: https://learn.itmtrading.com/buyers-guide-yt?VID=DD4132023 China's influence is spreading and they are making a concerted effort to spread it even further.
 Does it look like we're going to have a global conflict?
 Well, we're already in the middle of a proxy war between Russia and Ukraine.
 So could that expand and include Taiwan and therefore include China and the U.S..
-We know relations are strained, but their influence is growing and we need to talk about it and you need to be prepared for the outcome.
+We know relations are strained, but their influence is growing and we need to talk about it and you need to be prepared for the outcome. 📖 Chapters: 0:00 Introduction ,

 FREE email alerts of the most important BANNED videos in the world